steder/Command-Line-MLB-Box-Score/README.md

 ### What is this for? ###

 * Hate having to search for MLB scores in the browser?
 Of course you do.
+* We're using xmlstats API
 * Version 1.0

 ### How do I get set up? ###